altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

 "J::could have waited to find someone more fit?"
 *Lenny shrugged*
 "L::These are temporary, I'm not putting any work into this one."
-'LX:: onward to Ada, us two.'
+'LX::Onward to Ada, us two.'
 ~A short time later - after finding everyone around them unconscious, the Lux road in silence toward their destination~ ~The castle that held many incredibly dangerous things~ ~Things more frightening than an atomic bomb: secret things~ ~Almost chief among them was The Way Out~
 'J::Should we use different bodies'
-'L::No, speed - we need to get there now.'
+'LX::No, speed - we need to get there now.'
-'J::Think she is alright?'
+'L::Think she is alright?'
 'LX::She was as disconnected as you can get...
 So maybe?'
 ~The Lux drove on in silence~